rwxd/ansible-role-dev-environment/README.md

 ansbible-role-dev-environment
 =========

-Setups needed things to be a great hackz0r.
+Setups needed things to be a sick hackz0r.

 Requirements
 ------------